stuqdog/C-Hash-Table/README.md

 # C-Hash-Table
-Implementation of a hash table in C.
+Implementation of a dictionary-style hash table in C.

 ##### How do I use it?